KORINZ/housing-price-prediction/README.md

 <h1 align="center"> Housing Price Predication with Machine Learning </h1>
 </div>

-Using California census data (1990) to build a mode of housing prices.
+Using California census data (1990) to build a model of housing prices.
 The data includes **population**, **median income**, and **median housing price** for each district.
 The model should learn from this data and be able to predict the median housing price in any district given all the other metrics mentioned above.